 Don’t forget to bring: Comfortable shoes, bar with snacks and drinks on site

 Gay Travel Guide Colombia

 This Colombia guide should give you an overview and orientation of what you can explore during a first 13 days trip to South America.
 We will add new blog articles to our Gay Travel Guide Colombia with additional information in the next months.
 But now, plan your trip to Cartagena, to Medellín and to Bogotá with a Couple of Men.

 Gay Bogotá, the Second Stop of our Colombian Travel

 One important note at the end of our Bogotá travel journal: Visiting the capital city of Colombia also means that you might get altitude or so-called height sickness as the city is located at around 2,500 meters altitude.
 We faced some symptoms, having difficulty breathing and feeling light-headed and sometimes dizzy.
-Especially for the first days after arriving from sea level Cartagena to Bogotá, we suggest not drink (too much) alcohol but a lot of water, try to take it slow, and plan enough time for some rest.
+Especially for the first days after arriving from sea level Cartagena to Bogotá, we suggest not drinking (too much) alcohol but a lot of water, trying to take it slow and planning enough time for some rest.